-Maths is important to us at Stoneyholme and is a vital part of the curriculum.
+Maths is a vital part of the Stoneyholme curriculum.

 We aim for all children at Stoneyholme to have a positive attitude towards mathematics which will support them in using and applying their skills across the curriculum and in real life.
 We want all pupils to have the ability to work both independently and in cooperation with others whilst developing their understanding of mathematics through a process of enquiry and experiment.